lhindman/cs121-lab05-2/README.md

 M.A.S.H. is a text-based game that will predict your future!
 M.A.S.H. is an abbreviation for potential future places of residence: Mansion, Apartment, Shack, House. :)

-Write a program that prompts the user for their name and the filename contain a CSV formatted database.
-The database is formatted as shown in the image below with field 1 cooresponding to the homeList, field 2 cooresponding to the femaleSpouseList and so on... with each column of data will be stored in a list.
+Write a program that prompts the user for their name and the filename containing a CSV formatted database.
+The database is formatted as shown in the image below with field 1 cooresponding to the homeList, field 2 cooresponding to the femaleSpouseList and so on...

 <img src="images/MASHDatabaseFieldMapping.png" alt="MASH Database Spreadsheet" width="699">

-The program will make random selections from each list and use those values complete the following template and predict the user's future.
+The program will make random selections from each list and use those values to complete the following template and predict the user's future.

 > Welcome **[name]**, this is your future...
 > You will marry **[random from maleSpouseList or femaleSpouseList]** and live in a **[random from homeList]**.